artsbentley/.dotfiles/README.md

 - [ ] in nav mode, replace delete with opt key
 - [ ] combo for C-d an C-u
 - [ ] create harpoon activation for the num layer - combine with alacritty shortcuts
+- [ ] combo maps for both ctrl up and down
+- [ ] harpoon + buffer navigation on the left side of navigation layer

 ## Mac